First, we are Industrializing deep space.

 02

-A dedicated lunar PNT satellite network providing the precision positioning and timing on which autonomous mining robotics, surface logistics, and human base management all depend.
-Structured as a navigation utility with subscription services to MineCo and BaseCo operators, the lunar equivalent of GPS, built for a far more demanding operating environment.
+The signal layer.
+A constellation of communications and data relay assets in lunar orbit and at Lagrange points, paired with a dedicated positioning, navigation, and timing network providing the precision on which autonomous robotics, surface logistics, and base management all depend.
+Structured around offtake agreements with NASA, Artemis Accords signatories, and commercial operators.
+The lunar equivalent of GPS and broadband — built for a far more demanding environment.

 03